Food Allergies and Intolerances

 Our goal is to ensure confidence in knowing what foods you can safely eat with your specific food allergy or intolerance.

 On-site Registered Dietitian

-We have an Allergen Guide available to students who want a guide to managing their food allergies while on campus and for the rest of their lives.
-Students with food allergies or nutritionally significant medical conditions (diabetes, Celiac disease, Crohn’s disease, anemia, hypertension, hypoglycemia, etc.) can receive nutrition advisement through a private consultation with our Registered Dietitian.
-The private consultation will include a tour of the dining locations to identify which foods are safe and a meeting with the chefs or any necessary managers so that you know who to contact with questions.
-Our Registered Dietitian is available to all UNC-Chapel Hill students with concerns about dining on campus, schedule an appointment today.
+Students with food allergies or nutritionally significant medical conditions (diabetes, celiac disease, Crohn’s disease, anemia, hypertension, hypoglycemia, etc.) can receive nutrition advisement through a private consultation with our Registered Dietitian.
+Private consultations may include a tour of the dining locations to identify which foods are safe and a meeting with the chefs or any necessary managers so that you know who to contact with questions.
+If you have special dietary needs and are unsure about what meal plan is best for you, schedule an appointment today.

 Peanuts: Our dining halls operate a nut-free salad bar to help eliminate cross-contamination.
-Students with a peanut allergy are advised to take caution with bakery items.
+Students with a peanut allergy are advised to take caution with dessert items.

 Tree Nuts: Our dining halls operate a nut-free salad bar to help eliminate cross-contamination.
-Students with a tree nut allergy are advised to take caution with bakery items and any menu items that contain coconut or coconut milk.
-Our pesto is made in-house and is free of tree nuts.
+Students with a tree nut allergy are advised to take caution with dessert items and any menu items that contain coconut or coconut milk.

 Wheat: Everyday, we have gluten-free cereal, bread and pasta, many salad dressings and sauces made without gluten, all gluten-free deli meats and a dessert option made without gluten.
 We also use gluten-free vegetable, chicken and beef bases when cooking.